spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/8-java-dsl.md

 ## Using the `DeploymentPropertiesBuilder`

-Regardless of style you choose, the `deploy(Map<String, String> deploymentProperties)` method allows customization of how your streams are deployed.
+Regardless of the style you choose, the `deploy(Map<String, String> deploymentProperties)` method allows customization of how your streams are deployed.
 We made it easier to create a map with properties by using a builder style, as well as creating static methods for some properties so you need not remember the name of such properties.
 You could rewrite the previous example of `createDeploymentProperties` as follows: